Highway Defects & Accidents

 $1.5 Million Settlement when a client suffered severe permanent lung injuries after losing control of his vehicle upon encountering a four-inch pavement edge drop-off.

-Taking Action against Those Responsible for Our Highways
+Who Is Responsible for Keeping Our Highways Safe?

-• Manufacturers of defective products that may have contributed to the accident
+• Manufacturers of defective guardrails, signs, or traffic control devices (that may have contributed to the accident)

 • Other third parties